New Braunfels - Jump In!

 The Guadalupe River and the Comal River provide excellent water recreation for visitors.

-The Guadalupe, located between Canyon Dam and New Braunfels is famous for its exciting
+The Guadalupe, located between Canyon Lake and New Braunfels is famous for its exciting

 rapids and sparkling clear waters.
 It is very popular with tubers.
 Much of the land